danwdart/passport-oauth-example/COVER.md

 Include header and footer components

-Define “enhance” yourself - try to choose an enhancement that adds to the user experience in the most useful way.

-An analytics plugin that records the path the users mouse and keyboard took

 - A codebase that installs and runs from just running npm install and node server.js Could do a build then